 |12||Extra Large||17 Minutes|

-After some trial and error, we’ve come up with a perfect hard boiled eggs method that works every time.
+Looking for how long to boil eggs?
+After some trial and error, Alex and I come up with a perfect hard boiled eggs method that works every time.
+It’s not a magic secret and it’s not rocket science: it’s just our trusty, everyday method for making a pot of hard boiled eggs.
+And we use them all the time!
 Hard boiled eggs not only taste great, but they’re also a versatile source of protein that can be used in salads and sandwiches, for a quick snack, or deviled as a fancy appetizer.
-How long do you boil eggs?
-Keep reading for how long to boil an egg for hard boiled eggs.
+Keep reading for how long to boil eggs and our master recipe.

-How long to boil an egg for hard boiled eggs?
+How long to boil eggs?
 It’s not a simple answer, because the eggs don’t actually boil!
 As soon as the water comes to a boil, turn off the heat!
 The eggs sit for about 15 minutes to let them cook fully through.
 While the eggs sit in the hot water, start preparing the rest of your ingredients for whatever dish you’re making.
 You’d be surprised at how much prep work you can finish in 15 minutes!

 After the eggs have finished cooking in the hot water, drain the pot and immediately add the eggs to a bowl of ice water.
 This will prevent the eggs from cooking further (which often results in a dry, crumbly yolk).
-After the hard-boiled eggs have sat in the ice water, peel them immediately.
+After the hard-boiled eggs sit in the ice water, peel them immediately.
 You can also store unpeeled eggs in the fridge for a few days, but they’re easiest to peel when you do it right away.
+Looking for tips on how to peel eggs?
+Here’s how to make hard boiled eggs easy to peel.

 Looking for more hard-boiled egg recipes?

-Now that you know the correct hard boiled egg time, the culinary world is at your fingertips.
-After mastering how to hard boil eggs, use them in one of these recipes:
+Now that you know how long to boil eggs, the culinary world is at your fingertips!
+Use them in one of these recipes:

 - Smoky Deviled Eggs